 Details of all tuition fees and related charges are provided in the Tuition Fees and Related Charges Schedule for the relevant academic year, available at www.qub.ac.uk/tuitionfees.
-Tuition fees for the first academic year will also be set out in the offer letter.
+Tuition fees for the first academic year will also be set out in the offer letter for international students.